 - Contact Jaspersoft sales to purchase additional user licenses.
 When you install the new license, the server becomes fully functional for all users. - Delete user accounts until the number of user accounts on the server is in accord with your license.
 When server functionality is disabled, administrators can still log on and select Manage > Users to delete user accounts.
-For more information see 2.1, "Managing Users," on page 17.
+For more information see Managing Users.

-A.2 Running Out of Database Connections
+Running Out of Database Connections